openlattice/openlattice-help-site-old/faq.md

   * [How to visualize your data](/guides/visualizations/)
 "%}

-### How much does Loom cost?
+### How much does OpenLattice cost?

-In order to help jurisdictions leverage technology to improve human outcomes, **we made all of Loom's core services completely free.**
+In order to help jurisdictions leverage technology to improve human outcomes, **we made all of OpenLattice's core services completely free.**

 * Unlimited number of data integrations
 * Making datasets available for download